fetchrobotics/docs/source/gazebo.rst

  * The simulator does not include the IMU.
 Therefore, there is also no base odometry fusion with IMU data, and the base_controller directly publishes all required TF data directly.
+ * The simulated robot does not have the head_camera/depth/* topics due to limitations within the Gazebo plugins.
  * The simulated robot arm is not as well tuned as the real robot.
 The real arm will not wobble the way the simulated arm does when executing a trajectory.
 The simulated robot has also not been tuned with various